 The automobile and driving are symbols of freedom and mobility in America, both physical and economic.
 As of 2007 there were over 250 million passenger vehicles on the road in America.
 When a person suffers from a fear of driving, it can be an especially debilitating condition in a country where the automobile is the primary mode of transportation.
 Anxiety can strike at a moment's notice, heedless of a person's age, gender or status.
 There are a number of different causes for anxiety and it can affect people in numerous ways, such as fear of driving a vehicle.
 A person may experience anxiety while driving when they are first learning to drive, or in other cases a person may develop a fear of driving after years of experience.
 Fear of driving may be associated with driving in general, regardless of location, or a person may feel anxious, afraid, or overly nervous in certain situations such as driving on the freeway or across a bridge.
 Regardless of the onset or why you are experiencing it, if you are a person who has developed a fear of driving there are ways to overcome it.

 Overcoming your fear of driving by yourself isn't always possible or safe, particularly if your reactions are extreme, such as fainting, when behind the wheel.
-In some instances you may require the help of a doctor or therapist in order to conquer your fears.
+In some instances, you may require the help of a doctor or therapist in order to conquer your fears.
 A therapist can help you to recognize the source of your anxiety towards driving and come up with a course of action that works best for you.
 In some cases, doctors may prescribe drugs to treat the effects of driver's anxiety.
 These include antidepressants, such as Prozac.
-Other types of drugs that doctors may use to fight the condition, include beta blockers, monoamine oxidase inhibitors (MAOI), and benzodiazephines (for instance, Valium).
+Other types of drugs that doctors may use to fight the condition include beta-blockers, monoamine oxidase inhibitors (MAOI), and benzodiazepines (for instance, Valium).
 These drugs have various side-effects, however, and in some cases can be addictive or habit-forming.
 Some of these drugs also interact dangerously with cheese, alcohol, or even decongestant drugs.

 For more information about overcoming the fear of driving, please review the following links.